 Ad blocker is a content filtering tool that can remove or alter ads.
-Ad blockers are typically available as browser extensions (AdBlock, Adblock Plus, uBlock) and software (AdGuard), to name a few.
+Ad blockers are typically available as browser extensions (AdBlock, Adblock Plus, uBlock), software (AdGuard), and mobile apps (Clario).

 AdBlock is often used as an umbrella term for all ad blockers since it’s the most installed extension for ad blocking.

 How Do Ad Blockers Work?

 Ad blockers work by altering the webpage’s content.
 Ad blockers scan the webpage for scripts and compare them against filter lists.
 Once they find a match, they block it and inform the browser what to render.